iterative/dvc.org/content/docs/user-guide/external-dependencies.md

 project: DVC will track them, detecting when they change (triggering stage executions on `dvc repro`, for example).

-DVC can track files or directories on an external location as [stage](/doc/command-reference/run) dependencies.
-Their remote URLs or external paths are defined in `dvc.yaml` (`deps` field) with the same format as the `url` of certain `dvc remote` types.
+To define files or directories in an external location as [stage](/doc/command-reference/run) dependencies, put their remote URLs or external paths in `dvc.yaml` (`deps` field).
+Use the same format as the `url` of certain `dvc remote` types.
 Currently, the following protocols are supported:

 - Amazon S3
 - Microsoft Azure Blob Storage